chenxcynthia/chenxcynthia.github.io/_projects/eliot.md

 To collect data for the visualization, I designed a survey that I sent out to the entire house.
 The survey asked about students' backgrounds (hometown, class year, concentration/secondary) as well as who they had roomed with in Eliot and friends they had made through Eliot.
 <!-- When designing the survey, I thought about two main questions: 1) what information would I need to capture the diversity of student backgrounds and intellectual interests? and 2) what exactly  -->

 38 students responded to the survey; among the responses, 665 connections were mentioned.
-Data was cleaned and processed via a [Jupyter notebook](https://github.com/chenxcynthia/eliot-data-viz/blob/main/data%20processing.ipynb).
-I wanted the placement of student nodes in the visualization to represent where they had come from, so I extracted the latitude and longitude values of each student's hometown, then using Lloyd field relaxation to ensure ample spacing between nodes.
+I cleaned and processed the respondent data via a [Jupyter notebook](https://github.com/chenxcynthia/eliot-data-viz/blob/main/data%20processing.ipynb).
+Each student's field of study (concentration, secondary, or joint) was converted numerical encoding, and the the latitude and longitude values of each student's hometown were extracted and processed using Lloyd field relaxation to ensure ample spacing between nodes.
+The data was then imported into [OpenProcessing](https://openprocessing.org/sketch/2070608), where the visualization was made.

-In the visualization, each student is represented as a colorful circle (with ring colors encoding the student's field of study and class year), and the placement of each circle represents the geographic location of the respective student's hometown.
-Individuals that were mentioned by respondents but did not respond to the survey are represented as small black dots.
-Connections between students, both roommate relationships and friendships, are represented as thin arcs.
-The visualization was made using [OpenProcessing](https://openprocessing.org/sketch/2070608).

 ### Visualization
 <div class="row justify-content-sm-center">